 This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004; the Education (Independent School Standards) (England) Regulations 2010 as amended in January 2014, and in line with government publications: Working Together to Safeguard Children 2023, Keeping Children Safe in Education (KCSIE 2024) and the Kent Local Safeguarding Children Board (LSCB) Procedures.
-The government publications What to do if you're worried a child is being abused, What to do if you're worried a child is being abused, What to do if you're worried a child is being sexually exploited, Kent and Medway Safeguarding Children Board procedures (2015), Prevent Duty Guidance (March 2015), Kent Multi-Agency Threshold Criteria for Children and Young People, were also used.
+The government publications What to do if you're worried a child is being abused, What to do if you're worried a child is being sexually exploited, Kent and Medway Safeguarding Children Board procedures (2015), Prevent Duty Guidance (March 2015), Kent Multi-Agency Threshold Criteria for Children and Young People, were also used.
 Any deficiencies or weaknesses in the child protection arrangements will be remedied without delay.
 Children is defined by the Children Act 1989 as anyone under the age of 18.